Sabale302/APEX/README.md

 ---

-*Ensure you have all dependencies installed and the environment properly configured before proceeding.*
+*Ensure you have all dependencies installed and the environment properly configured before proceeding.* For dependencies, check the `requirements.txt` file and install them using the command: `pip install -r requirements.txt`.